shivanikadirgamarajah/outfit-recommender/README.md

 ##  How It Works

 1. The user clicks the **"Predict Outfit"** button.
-2. The browser fetches weather data from Open-Meteo(using geolocation data that it fetches via HTML5 Geolocation API).
+2. The browser fetches weather data from Open-Meteo, using geolocation data that it fetches via HTML5 Geolocation API
 3. A POST request is sent to the Flask backend with:
    - Temperature
    - Humidity